qmk/qmk_firmware/docs/flashing.md

 To generate this bootloader, use the `bootloader` target, eg. `make planck/rev4:default:bootloader`.
 To generate a production-ready .hex file (combining QMK and the bootloader), use the `production` target, eg. `make planck/rev4:default:production`.

-### DFU Commands
+### `make` Targets

-There are a number of DFU commands that you can use to flash firmware to a DFU device:

-* `:dfu` - This is the normal option and waits until a DFU device is available, and then flashes the firmware.
-This will check every 5 seconds, to see if a DFU device has appeared.
+* `:dfu`: Checks every 5 seconds until a DFU device is available, and then flashes the firmware.
-* `:dfu-ee` - This flashes an `eep` file instead of the normal hex.
-This is uncommon.
-* `:dfu-split-left` - This flashes the normal firmware, just like the default option (`:dfu`).
-However, this also flashes the "Left Side" EEPROM file for split keyboards. *This is ideal for Elite C based split keyboards.*
+* `:dfu-split-left` and `:dfu-split-right`: Flashes the firmware as with `:dfu`, but also sets the handedness setting in EEPROM.
+This is ideal for Elite-C-based split keyboards.
-* `:dfu-split-right` - This flashes the normal firmware, just like the default option (`:dfu`).
-However, this also flashes the "Right Side" EEPROM file for split keyboards. *This is ideal for Elite C based split keyboards.*

 ## Caterina